Data Centers in Merida

 Network & Connectivity Ecosystem

-Internet Exchange Points (IXPs): Public peering is limited within Merida.
-Most interconnection occurs through private peering arrangements within local data centers or by routing traffic through the national Internet Exchange Point in Mexico City.
+Internet Exchange Points (IXPs): Public peering is limited within Merida itself.
+Most traffic is exchanged through private peering arrangements or routed via the national IXP in Mexico City, which serves as the primary hub for domestic internet traffic.

 Power Analysis